cacarr-pdxweb/FEND-Feedreader-Testing/README.md

 # Udacity Front-End Nanodegree - Project 4 - Feed-Reader-Testing

 ## Testing a web app with Jasmine
 For this Udacity FEND project we were required to write passing tests against a provided RSS feed reader web app using the Jasmine JavaScript testing framework.
-The tests suites included checks for valid URLs, etc., and analyzing provided HTML/CSS/JavaScript in order to test for correct functioning of a slide-in sidebar navigation menu.
+The tests suites included checks for valid URLs, etc., and involved analyzing provided HTML/CSS/JavaScript in order to test for correct functioning of a slide-in sidebar navigation menu, among other tests.

 ## Running the application:
 + Download the directories and open the index.html in your browser.